Joe Aillet Stadium: History

 The stadium was built in 1968 with an original capacity of 23,318 as a replacement for the original "Tech Stadium" on the university's campus.
 The new football stadium was constructed on the northwest portion of the campus as part of a new athletic complex which included a 3,000-seat baseball stadium now known as J. C. Love Field at Pat Patterson Park, 10 lighted tennis courts, and a track and field complex now known as the Jim Mize Track and Field Complex.

-The new stadium, known as Tech Stadium or Louisiana Tech Stadium at the time, hosted its first Louisiana Tech home football game on September 28, 1968 when quarterback Terry Bradshaw led the Bulldogs to a 35–7 victory over the East Carolina University Pirates.
+The new stadium, opened as Louisiana Tech Stadium, hosted its first Louisiana Tech home football game on September 28, 1968, when quarterback Terry Bradshaw led the Bulldogs to a 35–7 victory over the East Carolina University Pirates.

 After four seasons as Tech Stadium, the stadium was renamed Joe Aillet Stadium prior to the 1972 season in honor of Joe Aillet, the longtime head football coach and athletic director of Louisiana Tech who died on December 28, 1971.
 On November 11, 1972, the official dedication ceremonies of the newly renamed Joe Aillet Stadium were held during a home football game between Tech and Eastern Michigan.

-The 1997 season saw the largest crowd in school history of 28,714 for a 17–16 victory by the Bulldogs over the Northeast Louisiana Indians.

-Future professional quarterback Tim Rattay was involved in the first-ever matchup of future pro quarterbacks at the stadium, facing off against UCF's Daunte Culpepper in 1998.

-The first nationally televised game at the stadium came in 2002 against the Fresno State Bulldogs.

-In an October 2004 rematch, the team achieved an upset victory by defeating the 17th-ranked Bulldogs.

-In 2008, the team defeated the Mississippi State University Bulldogs 22–14 in its season opener.
-It was the first-ever visit by a school from a BCS conference to Joe Aillet Stadium.

-Notable Games
+The Charles Wyly Athletic Center was opened in 2001, located in the south endzone.
+This facility included multiple amenities for the student-athletes, as well as an exhibit of Louisiana Tech football history.
+In 2015 the Davison Athletics Complex was opened nearby, adding more amenities as well as an indoor viewing area for fans.
+In 2017 the press box and sky box on the home side were renovated, adding luxury suites and more media work areas.
+In 2023 the Sarah and A.L.
+Williams Champions Plaza was completed, which honors multiple Louisiana Tech athletes.
+The most recent additions are still ongoing, which include a new student-athlete success center to be located in the north endzone as well as a new videoboard.